JMac8132/CrabGameTagModOld/README.md

 Features:

-Automatically start the game when 2 or more people are in the lobby
+Start the game when 2 or more people are in the lobby

-Skip win screen after game ends
+Skip win screen after game the ends

-Skip lobby and start a new game after game ends
+Skip lobby and start a new game after game the ends

 Shorter start and end round times